OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 #### Code Signing and Encryption

 Apple has implemented an intricate DRM system to make sure that only valid & approved code runs on Apple devices.
 In other words, on a non-jailbroken device, you won't be able to run any code unless Apple explicitly allows you to.
 You can't even opt to run code on your own device unless you enroll with the Apple developer program and obtain a provisioning profile and signing certificate.
-For this and other reasons, iOS has been compared to a crystal prison <sup>[1]</sup>.
+For this and other reasons, iOS has been [compared to a crystal prison](https://www.eff.org/deeplinks/2012/05/apples-crystal-prison-and-future-open-platforms "Apple's Crystal Prison and the Future of Open Platforms")

 <!-- TODO [Develop section on iOS Code Signing and Encryption] -->